Capture-the-Gacha/gacha-world/docs/README.md

 We conducted comprehensive testing to ensure the reliability, performance, and security of our services:

+**GitHub Actions Workflow:** both Unit Tests and Integration Tests are executed in dedicated jobs in the CI/CD pipeline.
+They can be viewed in the docs/workflows folder.

 ### Unit Testing

 - **Description**: Unit tests were developed for all microservice endpoints involving player operations.
 Each endpoint has at least one test for correct input (expecting a `200 OK` response) and one for incorrect input (expecting an error response).